mahmoud/clastic/README.rst

 - `Kurt Rose`_ - Design review and implementation
 - `Justin van Winkle`_ - Inspiration
+- Pocoo_ and the Werkzeug_ team - For a very great WSGI toolkit

 And thanks to *you* for making it this far in the docs!

 .. _Kurt Rose: //github.com/doublereedkurt
 .. _Justin van Winkle: //twitter.com/jvantastic
+.. _Pocoo: //pocoo.org
+.. _Werkzeug: //werkzeug.pocoo.org